Inside City Hall

 “It was a clerical error by a former procurement officer that brings this item to the board today,” he said, referring to Erin Sher Smyth, who was removed as the city’s purchasing agent in 2020.

-Keasha Brown, the city’s procurement chief, then appeared at the virtual meeting to ask the spending board “to correct, ratify and increase” the contract.
+Keasha Brown, the current head of purchasing, then appeared at the virtual meeting to ask the BOE “to correct, ratify and increase” the contract.

 “I’m still a bit fuzzy on the $7.5 million [increase] as opposed to the $36 [original price],” Henry told Brown.
 “Are you saying it wasn’t a miscalculation as much as it was just failing to calculate the operating costs?”